 The family will be considered a special type of small group.
 Pertinent theories and methods developed on other types of small groups in the correlative social sciences will be reviewed and testable hypotheses generated as they apply to the family.
 Students will then either create an experimental design based on previous models or develop an original design.
 The experiments will be carried out on a small number of subjects and then evaluated.
 The course will be operated as a seminar.
+Not offered in 1964- 1965.]

-[480, PERSONAL COUNSELING, Spring, Credit three hours.
+- [480.
+PERSONAL COUNSELING.
+Spring.
+Credit three hours.
 Prerequisite, several advanced courses in child development and family relationships or psychology and permission of the instructor.
 Limited to fifteen students.
-Mr. Feldman.
+Mr. FELDMAN.
 W 2-4:30.
 Room 3-M-11.
 Several selected counseling schools will be considered as they relate to the psychological growth process.
-Comparisons of theory and method will be made for the Freudian, neo-analytic, directive, client centered, relationship, eclectic schools.
-Although the focus will be on counseling of individuals, some attention will be given to group counseling.
-Not offered in 1963-1964.]

-ADJUSTMENT IN THE MIDDLE AND LATER YEARS (Rural Sociology 137).
+Comparisons of theory and method will be made for the Freudian, neo-analytic, directive, client-centered, relationship, celectic schools.
+Although the focus will be on counseling of individuals. some attention will be given to group counseling.
+Not offered in 1964-1965.] - ADJUSTMENT IN THE MIDDLE AND LATER YEARS (Rural Sociology 137).
 Spring.
 Credit three hours.
 Mr. TAIETZ.
 T 2-4.
 Room 232.
 Warren.